-Dignity.
-Every human being has innate value and worth - regardless of how she or he has been treated, regardless of age, ethnicity, gender, nationality, religion, or sexual orientation – and ought to be treated with dignity.
+Every human being has innate value and worth - regardless of how she or he has been treated and regardless of age, ethnicity, gender, nationality, religion, or sexual orientation – and ought to be treated with dignity.

-Community.
-CSE is a complex issue and no one organization can address all the facets.
+CSE is a complex issue; no organization can address all facets.
 Individual survivors have complex sets of needs, and no one person can be all they need to heal.
 We work as a team, we build support networks for each client, and we partner with other organizations that provide complementary components to our programs.

-Faith.
 We are compelled by the love of Christ to serve suffering people and motivate others to do the same.
-Our faith motivates all that we do but we will never force others into the same faith.
+Our faith motivates all that we do, but we will never force others into the same faith.

 Our Guiding Principles

 We value the safety of our clients, staff, and volunteers.
-We protect client confidentiality, as well as the location of the Outreach Center and Restoration Home.
+We protect client confidentiality and the location of the Outreach Center and Restoration Home.
 We take proactive safety measures at all Mirror Ministries locations while maintaining client dignity and autonomy.

 We serve out of love and compassion, knowing the innate value of those we serve.
 In the absence of pride and self-assurance, service can be both bold and tender.

-We give careful thought to each person’s situation rather than perfunctory care or squeezing someone into a pre-made solution.
-With personal investment of time and energy, we seek ways to bring each client to a place of empowerment.
-We serve all survivors of Commercial Sexual Exploitation (CSE) regardless of creed, religion, ethnicity, gender or sexual preference.
+We carefully consider each person’s situation rather than superficial care or squeezing someone into a pre-made solution.
+With a personal investment of time and energy, we seek ways to bring each client to a place of empowerment.
+We serve all survivors of Commercial Sexual Exploitation (CSE) regardless of creed, religion, ethnicity, gender, or sexual preference.

-Many victims of CSE are there because they have a broken support system of relationships.
-We identify, strengthen, and utilize any safe family relationships as well as connect our clients with a community of new supportive relationships, including key relationships with other survivors.
+Many victims of CSE are there because they have a broken support system.
+We identify, strengthen, and utilize any safe family relationships and connect our clients with a supportive community, including key connections with other survivors.

-Each volunteer and staff member works with other team members for the care of our clients.
+Each volunteer and staff member works with other team members to care for our clients.
 Staff and volunteers working directly with clients meet regularly to stay on the same page.
 Staff and volunteers working on related projects meet and communicate as needed to coordinate their efforts.

 It is essential to our mission for staff and volunteers to be as spiritually, emotionally, mentally, and physically healthy as possible.
 We schedule purposeful therapeutic times for staff, provide regular respite for residential staff, and allow flexible schedules for paid staff.
 We provide pastoral care for staff, especially to debrief and process after crisis events.

 We recognize that this work involves a great many people, including donors, volunteers, and staff.
-We honor these efforts, showing appreciation through a variety of means both publicly and individually.
+We honor these efforts, showing appreciation through various means both publicly and individually.

-We take seriously the trust which donors and grant foundations place in us and strive to steward that trust with integrity.
+We take the trust that donors and grant foundations place in us seriously and strive to steward that trust with integrity.
 We protect donor confidentiality.
 We keep clear bookkeeping and accounting records and have an annual third-party audit.